squeakyrobot/tentacle/hardware/pcb/tentacle-board/README.md

  * **NOT COMPLETE**
  * Fix issue with missing silkscreen items

 ## TODO:

  * Investigate alternative motor connectors
+    - Change to JST-PH 2mm
  * Investigate alternative power connector
+ * Switch interface connectors to right angle
+ * Switch to a shared SLEEP and individual ENABLE
+ * Add software configurable VREF, perhaps have the pot be the max
+ * Make CTRL & AUX connectors 90 degrees